gep13-talks/ChocolateyDemos/PITCHME.md

 - Community Feed / Community Maintained |
 - Moderated as of October 2014 |
 - Everything goes through VirusTotal |
-- Organisation should NOT depend on this due to trust and control concerns |
+- Organisations should NOT depend on this due to trust and control concerns |

 +++